 5.17.2 Pre-conditions

 John has a UE which has connectivity to 5GS based on subscription to MNO and a contract with an autonomous virtual alter ego service provider.
+The service setting and parameters for this alter ego service are stored in the user’s subscription data.

 John’s virtual alter ego has been trained by the autonomous virtual alter ego service provider, so he can enjoy the alter ego application via his UE.